SebastianZug/RoBiMo_Trop_DataSet/presentation/liascript.md

 </section>

-> Dieser Vortrag ist eine Open Educational Resource (OER) und steht unter der Lizenz [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.de).
-Alle enthaltenen Inhalte können frei verwendet werden und sind unter https://github.com/Cross-Lab-Project/presentations/tree/main/Berufsschulen_2024 verfügbar
+> This presentation is an Open Educational Resource (OER) and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.de).
+All included content may be freely used and is available at https://github.com/SebastianZug/RoBiMo_Trop_DataSet/blob/main/presentation/liascript.md.

 ## Swimming Robots in Freiberg